 The French territory of some 280,000 people was accepted as a member of OFC in the same year and has already shown its mettle in the region at a variety of levels including runners-up placings at the OFC Nations Cup in 2008 and 2012; they have also collected numerous gold medals at the Pacific Games.

 New Caledonia has also been successful in producing a number of top footballers who have gone on to play professionally overseas.
-Most notably, Lifou-native Christian Karembeu had a glittering 18-year career that included 1998 FIFA World Cup and Euro 2000 successes with France.
-The most recent success story is winger Georges Gope-Fenepej, who was part of the first-team squad at French Ligue 2 outfit Troyes.
+Most notably, Lifou-native Christian Karembeu had a glittering 18-year career that included success at the 1998 FIFA World Cup and Euro 2000 with France.
+A number of other players have also made their way in professional football in France.

 In recent years, New Caledonia has shown its ability to compete in a variety of OFC competitions including football, futsal and beach soccer.
 They have strong youth structures in place to ensure they are competitive at all levels in men’s and women’s competitions.